wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 This list provides answers for some of the Frequently Asked Questions regarding Wazuh Cloud Service billing.

+- `Can I estimate how much Wazuh Cloud Service will cost?`_

+- `Where can I see a detailed view of my consumption?`_

+- `How do I view previous receipts and billing history?`_

+- `How can I change who receives receipts and billing notifications?`_

+- `What are the available payment methods on Wazuh Cloud Service?`_

+- `Who can I contact for more information?`_

+- `When is my credit card charged?`_

 Can I estimate how much Wazuh Cloud Service will cost?
 ------------------------------------------------------